Enapter/marketplace/CONTRIBUTING.md

 3. Execute the command `enapter-cli devices upload --hardware-id UCMID --blueprint-dir .`.
 Substitute `UCMID` with your UCM ID.

 After uploading the blueprint, your device data will appear on the device page in the Enapter Cloud and the mobile application.

-## Blueprints Development

-We welcome any contributions when it comes to integrating new devices into the system, whether it's development efforts or testing the blueprints on your hardware.

-Feel free to:

-- 🐛 Report an issue
-- 📖 Improve documentation
-- 👨‍💻 Contribute to the code
-- 🔌 Provide remote access to your hardware

-Feel free to open discussion in [Discord](https://go.enapter.com/discord_handbook) or [GitHub](https://github.com/Enapter/marketplace/discussions)

 ### License and Authorship